 1. Ha Giang

-The first place on the list of Vietnam hidden gems is Ha Giang, one of the most majestic lands of Vietnam.
+The first place on the list is Ha Giang, one of the most majestic lands of Vietnam.

 Ha Giang is not an adventure for everyone.
 Known as the Northernmost province of Vietnam and bordering with China, Ha Giang poses an extreme landscape of thrilling peaks and deep valleys.
 It is claimed to be the ideal route for motorbike trips which will definitely be your one-of-a-lifetime experience.
 This precious gem is endowed with amazing weather, vibrant natural colors of its native flora, and the gentle singing of waterfalls and forests all year round.